 - Choose your business structure: Even though you are establishing a virtual presence, you need to structure your business very carefully.
 Important things to consider include how much control you are going to have over this section of your company and how much you are going to delegate to someone else, and also what level of liability you will need.

-- Decide what kind of virtual numbers you need: As well as virtual local numbers, you can also choose Australian toll free virtual numbers.
+- Decide what kind of virtual numbers you need: As well as virtual local numbers, you can also choose Australian toll-free virtual numbers.
 These allow your customers to call you whenever they need to, completely free of charge.
-There are two main advantages to virtual toll free numbers.
+There are two main advantages to virtual toll-free numbers.
 One is that they give your customers confidence in the size and reputation of your company.
 The other is that they garner customer appreciation.

 - Apply for an Australian Business Number (ABN): Even with a virtual presence, you can’t start doing business Down Under without an ABN.
-An ABN is an 11-digit number which is unique to your company and allows the Australian government to identify you as a business owner.
+An ABN is an 11-digit number that is unique to your company and allows the Australian government to identify you as a business owner.
 Once you have your ABN, you can register your business name, send invoices, and deal with taxes.

 - Set up your Australian business website: Now you can really get to the meat of promoting your virtual presence in Australia.
 Once you have secured your business name, you can get a .com.au domain.
 You can use this to reach your target audience, and this is where your virtual phone numbers come into play.
 Post different ones on your website, social media, business cards, and email marketing campaigns.
 This way you can track your calls and see which marketing strategies are working the best.